-Lateral thinking applied to everyday situations
+Lateral thinking applied to everyday family situations

 I live in a beautiful part of the world, just outside Melbourne, Australia.

 Life in Australia isn’t so different; we have the usual challenges with relationships, beliefs, safety, work, crime, raising kids … did I mention raising kids?

 I would like to share some real examples of the disruptive power of lateral thinking for creating opportunities and solving problems.
 The following examples are 100% real …

 Lateral thinking/creative tool in play: CREATIVE COMBINATIONS

 We have two teenage girls that are quite frankly … demanding!
 Living on acreage well outside of town, the girls wanted to be driven “everywhere”, causing quite a bit of tension in the household.
 It felt a bit like our entire lives revolved around the whims of these girls.
 LOL

 - We were worried about their activities/safety when spending so much time such a long way from home (Melbourne is more than 50 kilometers away);